744 S. Broadway Los Angeles, CA 90014 | map |

 We get a peek at the wildly flashing marquee of the Globe in this shot from "The Savage Eye" (Trans-Lux, 1960).
 The film, written and directed by Ben Maddow and Sidney Myers, follows a young divorcee played by Barbara Baxley on a noirish pseudo-documentary style tour of the underbelly of Los Angeles.
 Gary Merrill narrates as "the Poet."

 We get several nice establishing shots of the traffic-free downtown in Boris Sagal's "The Omega Man" (Warner Bros., 1971) including this view looking west with the Globe stagehouse at the center.
 The "Newsreel" portion of the "Newsreel Theatre" sign had been painted out.
 See the Historic L.A.
 Theatres in Movies post for views of the California, Tower and Olympic theatres.

 The Globe is dressed up as a burlesque theatre in the Peter Hyams film "Peeper" (20th Century Fox, 1976).
 Here Natalie Wood and her kidnapper are buying tickets.
 Soon private eye Michael Caine will come running into the theatre to try to find them.

-Wood and Caine in the orchestra pit.
+Wood and Caine in the orchestra pit in "Peeper."
 The third person is the theatre manager.
 He's been chasing Caine all over the theatre telling him he needs to buy a ticket.
 See the Historic L.A.
 Theatres in Movies post for ten more shots from scenes at the Globe.